Regulatory Policy: The real-world impact of a long-term research effort

 November 2010: The Tobin Project shares Professor Balleisen’s research with the President’s National Commission on the BP Deepwater Horizon Oil Spill.

-The Tobin Project shares Professor Balleisen’s research with the National Commission on the BP Deepwater Horizon Oil Spill and arranges conversations to discuss how strategies of industry self-governance might be part of a comprehensive regulatory response.
+In addition, Tobin arranges conversations to discuss how strategies of industry self-governance might be part of a comprehensive regulatory response.
 “Structured properly and complemented by the right kind of public oversight,” Balleisen observes, “such initiatives can help to redirect social norms within an industry, improving regulatory outcomes.”

-January 2011: The Commission issues its “Report to the President” directly citing Professor Balleisen and Eisner’s research.
+January 2011: The Commission issues its “Report to the President,” citing Professor Balleisen and Eisner’s research.

 “Working with the Tobin Project encouraged me to move beyond the confines of my own discipline … help[ing] me to develop a perspective that has now informed policy recommendations about how to respond to America’s most damaging oil spill.”